ComLangDevelopment/WG-Papers/Embedded/03-EmbeddedOperations.md

  If a Meeting to resolve a Vote of non-confidence is rescheduled more than two times, the Working Group chair may dismiss the request.
 A majority of the working group may also ask for the request to be dismissed.

+For the purposes of the above, the Working Group Chair shall be excluded from voting and from majority requirements, though may offer an additional vote to settle a tie.

 ### Joint Meetings

 The Chair of the Embedded Working Group, or a majority of its membership, may recommend to any other Working Group of the Laser Language, excluding the Core Working Group, that it hold a joint meeting with the Embedded Working Group.
 During such meetings, the Working Group to which the meeting is recommended may provide the rules of order for that meeting, otherwise the rules adopted by the Embedded Working Group shall apply.
 If the Working Group to which the meeting is recommended does not provide for a quorum, it shall be 2/3s of the membership of that working group + 2, or 20 total participants, whichever is lower.
 For a meeting to be considered a joint meeting,